 Enabling Shipping Science Settings

-To enable your Shipping Science settings, please follow these steps:
+To enable your Shipping Science settings, please first follow these steps:

 Your order must include either an expected delivery date or a required delivery date, as well as your trigger value.
 These terms are discussed in more detail below.